Adillwma/QuantumHarmonics/README.md

 V(r_i) = \frac{-2}{r_i} + \frac{l(l+1)}{r_i^2} \tag{12}
 $$

-These are called Rydberg atomic units, and greatly simplify our calulations.
-The potential is the sum of the classical attractive Coulomb interaction between the electron and the nucleus, and an additional term dependent on the azimuthal quantum number $l$.
+This potential is the sum of the classical attractive Coulomb interaction between the electron and the nucleus, and an additional term dependent on the **azimuthal quantum number** $l$.
 This term is related to the centrifugal potential, which arises due to the angular momentum of the electron.
-Let's analyze how this potential changes with respect to $l$:
+If we analyse how the overall potential changes with respect to $l$:

 1. **$l = 0$ (s orbital)**:
    When $l = 0$, the term $l(l+1)/r^2$ vanishes, and the potential reduces to $V_{\text{hyd}} = -2/r$, which in non-atomic units corresponds to the classical coulumb potential: